AdityaSingh2019155/Website-Scraper-and-Data-Analysis/README.md

 # Election Results Data Analysis

 This project involves scraping data from the Election Commission of India's (ECI) website ([results.eci.gov.in](https://results.eci.gov.in)) to analyze the results of recent elections.
-The data has been saved into Excel sheets, and key insights have been derived using AI tools.
+The data has been saved into Excel sheets, and key insights have been derived using AI tools and visualized using visualization tools .

 ## Project Overview